ualsg/ualsg.netlify.app/content/authors/edgardo/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Staff and Doctoral Researchers
+# - Research Staff and Doctoral Researchers
+- People
 ---

 Edgardo is a PhD student at NUS Urban Analytics Lab.